Thursday, November 9, 2023

 Street Patterns

-There are THREE general types of street patterns -
+There are three main types of street patterns:

 Advantages: